Now that you’ve landed your first finance job out of college, what’s your next move?

 If you want to stay with your current employer and are just looking for an extra edge for your next promotion, you might be better off considering a part-time MBA program.
 Many employers will cover the cost of a part-time program as long as you commit to staying with your current employer for a set period of time.

 On the other hand, if you want to make a career change or want to move up within a more specialized segment of the finance industry, you may be better off considering a full-time MBA program.

 However, as the US News and World Report survey pointed out, you might want to be more selective about the full-time MBA program you consider.
 The more highly ranked the program, the more likely you will be to earn a stronger return on your investment.

 If you plan to apply to one of the top full-time MBA programs, you will need a high score on either the GMAT or the GRE.
 For the GMAT, you should aim for at least a 700 score.
 The very top programs report GMAT averages that are closer to the 720 to 730 range.

 Students that may be considering other graduate school options often choose to take the GRE exam.
-You should aim for a 320 combined score on the GRE to be competitive for top ranked programs.
+You should aim for a 320 combined score on the GRE to be competitive for top-ranked programs, and you can find a GRE study plan here that will help you reach that goal.
 While many MBA programs will accept either exam, you should make sure to confirm with each school on your list if you are considering taking the GRE exam.

 In comparison, the CFA exam requires passing three exams with increasing levels of difficulty.
 You could pass one or two exam levels, but not pass all three exams.
 That would mean you might invest anywhere from 300 to 600 hours studying for an exam and never go on to complete it.